MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # OPEN QUESTIONS - <mark>TODO</mark> {ignore=true}

+TODO: player locomotion speed, jump speed, grounded, apply force (and put a list of all player properties in the player class "overview" section)

 NOTE: force-hold can take a number of frames to send the grabEvent (saw 13 frames in a test - which is about 250ms, or 1/4s)

 - When do entity.owner vs world.getLocalPlayer() change - it seems that in `transferOwnership` that the former has already changed but not the latter?